Ghari, Nigeria

-Kunchi is a Local Government Area in Kano State, Nigeria.
-Its headquarters are in the town of Kunchi.
-Now officially known as Ghari local government.
+Ghari is a Local Government Area in Kano State, Nigeria.
+Its headquarter is in the town of Kunchi.

 It has an area of 671 km^{2} and a population of 111,018 at the 2006 census.

 The postal code of the area is 703.

 Religion

-There are two main religions practice in Kunchi which are Islam and Christianity.
+There are two main religions practice in Ghari which are Islam and Christianity.

 Geography

-Kunchi Local Government Area has an average temperature of 33 degrees Celsius with a total area of 671 square kilometers.
+Ghari Local Government Area has an average temperature of 33 degrees Celsius or 91 degrees Fahrenheit with a total area of 671 square kilometres (259 square miles).
 According to estimates, the area has an average humidity of 24% and receives 1200 mm of precipitation annually in the Local Government Area.

-Climate

-In Kunchi, the year-round temperature is high and fluctuates between 23°F and 29°F, with rare exceptions when the temperature falls below 48°F or rises above 104°F.

 Economy

-The trading industry in Kunchi Local Government Area is thriving, and the region is home to several marketplaces where a range of commodities are bought and sold, including the Mpape market.
+The trading industry in Ghari Local Government Area is thriving, and the region is home to several marketplaces where a range of commodities are bought and sold, including the Mpape market.
 The region has a long history of agriculture as well; the Local Government Area is well-known for growing a variety of crops, including rice, millet, tomatoes, sorghum, and beans.
-Cattle ranching, ceramics, and leather production are some of the other significant economic activities in Kunchi Local Government Area.
+Cattle ranching, ceramics, and leather production are some of the other significant economic activities in Ghari Local Government Area.